Alliance for Work, Justice and Education

-The Alliance for Work, Justice, and Education (in Spanish: Alianza para el Trabajo, la Justicia y la Educación), also known as the Alliance (in Spanish: Alianza) was a political coalition in Argentina in the early 21st century.
+The Alliance for Work, Justice and Education (Alianza para el Trabajo, la Justicia y la Educación), also known as the Alliance (Alianza) was a political coalition in Argentina in the early 21st century.
 It was born from the alliance of the Radical Civic Union, the Front for a Country in Solidarity (FREPASO) and several smaller provincial parties in 1997.
 It was initially a center-left alliance, before conservative sectors took over the coalition.
 The Alliance disintegrated in the aftermath of the December 2001 riots, with its members returning to their former parties or finding new ones.